chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

 1. Your application should also emit metrics that create some sense of understanding of what the system is doing.

-1. Your application’s services should have health checks.
+1. Your application’s services should have [health checks][3].
 The health checks should return HTTP 2xx or 3xx when the service is healthy and HTTP 5xx when it is not.
 The response body should contain an explanation or identifier that will allow the operator to determine why the health check failed to aid in